TITLE 89: SOCIAL SERVICES

 e) Recertification Process/Criteria

 1) The Department will conduct an annual review for certification of transplant centers.
-A certified center must submit documentation established under subsections (c), (d), (f) and (h) of this Section for review by the Department's State Medical Advisory Committee for recertification as a transplant center.
+A certified center must submit documentation established under subsections (c), (d), (f) and (g) for recertification as a transplant center.

 2) Survival rates of previous transplant patients must be documented prior to certification.
 The center must maintain patient volume in the year of certification based on previous transplant statistics.